canonical/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 stakeholders and a specification is written that contains detailed information about its assumptions, implementation, the necessary changes in other places, how to test it and so on.
-This is all done in an open and transparent fashion, so even if you can't attend the event in person, you can participate remotely and listen to a streamcast, chat with attendants and subscribe to changes of specifications, so you are always up to date.
+This is all done in an open and transparent fashion, so even if you can not attend the event in person, you can participate remotely and listen to a streamcast, chat with attendants and subscribe to changes of specifications, so you are always up to date.

 Not every single change can be discussed in a meeting though, particularly because Ubuntu relies on changes that are done in other projects.
-That's why contributors to Ubuntu constantly stay in touch.
+That is why contributors to Ubuntu constantly stay in touch.
 Most teams or projects use dedicated mailing lists to avoid too much unrelated noise.
 For more immediate coordination, developers and contributers use Internet Relay Chat (IRC).
 All